Retronasal smell: History

 Food connoisseurs and chefs are increasingly capitalizing on the newly ascertained understanding of the role smell plays in flavor.
 Food scientists Nicholas Kurti and Hervé This expanded upon the physiology of flavor and its importance in the culinary arts.
 In 2006, This published his book, Molecular Gastronomy: Exploring the Science of Flavor, in which he explores the physical mechanisms that bring about flavor perception.
 Kurti and This influenced others, such as Harold McGee, whose 1984 book, On Food and Cooking: The Science and Lore of the Kitchen, has been extensively revised in 2004 and remains a key reference on the scientific understanding of food preparation.
 His book has been described by television personality Alton Brown as “the Rosetta stone of the culinary world.”
 Such a breakthrough in the understanding of the mechanisms behind experiencing the flavor of different foods is likely to continue inspiring those in the culinary arts to create novel combinations and recipes.

 Today, one of the most active food psychologists, Paul Rozin has been the first to successfully map the role of retronasal smell in flavor.
 In 1982, he explained that smell is a “dual-sense” and made the explicit differentiation between retronasal smell and orthonasal smell.
 Rozin describes orthonasal smell as “breathing in” and retronasal smell as “breathing out.”
 In 1982, he devised an experiment in which he trained participants to accurately recognize smells orthonasally before introducing them to the back of the mouth, at which point the success rate fell drastically, demonstrating that smell operates through two distinct mechanisms.
 His favored example of this duality is Limburger cheese, which is known for its repulsiveness to the nose yet pleasantness to the mouth.

 Originally published in 2012, Neurogastronomy by Gordon M. Shepherd provides an overview of the way smell is perceived in humans.
 The book comprises a detailed review of how retronasal smell, in combination with taste, creates flavor.
-After a thorough account of the neural basis for identification, recognition, and preference for certain flavors, Shepherd explores potential political and social implications of a deeper understanding of flavor perception, such as causes of obesity and concerns of loss of smell sensitivity in old age.
+Shepherd describes the neural basis for identification, recognition, and preference for certain flavors, and explores potential political and social implications of a deeper understanding of flavor perception, such as causes of obesity and concerns of loss of smell sensitivity in old age.